-Operating expenditures were down by 55% to \$6.3 million (2014: \$14.0 million) and were inclusive of the following:
+Operating expenditures were down by 68% to \$2.0 million (2015: \$6.3 million) and were inclusive of the following:

-- Research and development expenditure of \$1.8 million (2014: \$6.0 million) which includes \$0.4 million (2014: \$3.7 million) for the finalisation of clinical and regulatory activities associated with immediate release Moxduo, and a spend of \$1.0 million (2014: \$1.2 million) on product and manufacturing process development inclusive of costs associated with the closing of all the development programmes. - Employee benefits expense of \$2.4 million (2014: \$5,4 million), which comprises salaries and wages expense of \$1.9 million (2014: \$3.7 million), termination benefits of \$1.5 million (2014: \$nil) and a net write back of non-cash share based payments expense of \$(1.0) million (2014: expense \$1.7 million).
-The decrease in salaries and wages is attributable to the Group's decision to significantly reduce headcount throughout the year with the savings offset by the one-off costs of termination. - Restructuring expense of \$0.5 million (2014: \$nil) inclusive of legal and other costs of \$0.4 million associated with the placement of the Company into Voluntary Administration. - General and administrative expense of \$1.3 million (2014: \$1.9 million).
-The decrease in expenditure is attributable to the Group's decision to wind down activities inclusive of the closure of the US operations.
+- Research and development expenditure of \$0.1 million (2015: \$1.8 million) which was primarily incurred in patent and trademark maintenance (2015: \$0.2 million).
+The 2015 financial year also included \$0.4 million for the finalisation of clinical and regulatory activities associated with immediate release Moxduo[®], and spend of \$1.0 million on product and manufacturing process development inclusive of costs associated with the closing of all development programmes. - Employee benefits expense of \$0.4 million (2015: \$2.4 million), which comprises salaries and wages expense of \$0.3 million (2015: \$1.9million), termination benefits of \$0.1 million (2015: \$1.5 million).
+The 2015 financial year also included a net write back of non-cash share based payments expense of \$(1.0) million.
+The decrease in salaries and wages is attributable to the Group's decision in the 2015 financial year to significantly reduce headcount. - Restructuring expense of \$0.8 million (2015: \$0.5 million) associated with the placement of the Company into Voluntary Administration. - General and administrative expense of \$0.7 million (2015: \$1.3 million).
+The decrease in expenditure is attributable to the Group's decision in the 2015 financial year to wind down activities inclusive of the closure of the US operations.